K.J. Osborn Player Prop Bets for NFL Week 18 | Minnesota vs. Chicago 1/9/2022

 Matchup vs. Chicago

-- Against the Bears, Osborn has averaged seven receiving yards per game in his three career matchups, 44.5 fewer than his over/under for Sunday's game.
+- Osborn has averaged seven receiving yards per game in his three career matchups against the Bears, 44.5 fewer than his over/under for Sunday's game.

+- The Bears are conceding 210.8 passing yards per game this season, the NFL's fourth-ranked pass defense.

+- The Bears have conceded 28 passing TDs this year (1.8 per game), ranking them 24th among NFL defenses.

 Recent Performances